datacarpentry/datacarpentry.github.io/pages/self-organized-workshops.md

 permalink: "/self-organized-workshops/"
 ---

 Are you a Data Carpentry instructor interested in running a workshop for your group or organization?
 In hosted workshops, to ensure dependable pre and and post-workshop logistics and communication, the Data Carpentry staff handles all non-local logistics including registration, setting the curriculum, corresponding with participants, distributing surveys, and recruiting teachers.
-A **self-organized workshop** is a workshop for which there is a lead instructor who is willing and able to carry out these and other workshop logistics so that support from Data Carpentry staff is not needed.
+A **self-organized workshop** is a workshop for which there is a local organizer who is willing and able to carry out these and other workshop logistics so that support from Data Carpentry staff is not needed.
 Self-organized workshops must still be registered with Data Carpentry in advance.

 Already know the details and requirements?
 [Request a self-organized workshop](https://amy.software-carpentry.org/workshops/dc/request/)